UMCFS/Rules/MarketplaceRules.md

     * DMV - Fairfax, VA; Rockville and Parkville, MD;  St. Davids, PA
     * Northeast - North Jersey, NJ; Westbury, Yonkers, Flushing, and Brooklyn, NY; Cambridge, MA

-Your listing should be posted to the region that contains the Micro Center store closed to you.
+Post your listing in the region that contains the Micro Center store closest to you.
 If you're willing to sell and ship domestically to a buyer using PayPal G&S, then you may cross-post to National.

 *Now onto the rules:*